AbhishiktaPradhan-code/DEG_Analysis_of-Pre-Diagnostic_Breast_Tissue/README.md

 ##  Project Overview

 This study aims to identify early transcriptional changes in histologically normal breast tissues of breast cancer patients versus controls.
-Using RNA-seq data and differential gene expression analysis, we aim to discover potential early biomarkers for breast cancer susceptibility.
+Using RNA-seq data and differential gene expression analysis.

 This project analyzes RNA-seq data from 10 human samples (5 susceptible, 5 control) to identify differentially expressed genes (DEGs).
 The analysis was conducted using a Galaxy-based RNA-seq pipeline, followed by DESeq2 analysis in R.